Latest

 2.2.
 Individual Vitamins/Minerals

-Individual vitamins and minerals address specific deficiencies that a person might be facing, such as iron, calcium, or vitamins B deficiencies.
+Individual vitamins and minerals address specific deficiencies that a person might be facing, such as iron, calcium, or vitamin B deficiencies.
 Moreover, there are also individuals who take supplements, like vitamin C and zinc, to boost the immune system or other aspects of their health.

-The challenge to selling this type of supplement is consumers might sometimes treat individual vitamins and minerals as a substitute for certain foods, leading to an imbalance diet.
+The challenge to selling this type of supplement is consumers might sometimes treat individual vitamins and minerals as a substitute for certain foods, leading to an imbalanced diet.
 Sellers should emphasize the importance of consulting with a healthcare professional before taking high doses of any individual vitamin or mineral.

 2.3.
 Essential Fatty Acids